Commercial and residential real estate, construction, development, includes all related products, materials, tools and services of real estate.

 All transportation methods: air, train, bus, taxi, rideshare services, subway systems, bike shares, scooter shares, car rentals, ferries, etc.

-Pharmaceutical and medicinal products, medicines, healthcare services: OTC, consumer/DTC, devices, professional healthcare (healthcare products that are directed to healthcare professionals), hospitals, HMOs, referral services, dental and medical care services, pharmacies or chronic care facilities.
+Pharmaceutical and medicinal products, medicines, healthcare services: OTC, consumer/DTC, devices, professional healthcare (healthcare products that are directed to healthcare professionals), hospitals, HMOs, referral services, dental and medical care services, pharmacies.
 Efforts may be targeted to healthcare professionals, patients,and/or consumers.

-Financial products and services including: communications promoting overall image and capabilities of a financial institution; specific products or services including credit/debit cards, reward/loyalty cards, financial planning, mobile payment services, retirement funds, investment, home banking, loans, mortgage, mutual funds, etc.
+Financial products and services including overall corporate/brand image, capabilities of a financial institution or specific products or services.
+Includes: credit/debit cards, reward/loyalty cards, financial planning, mobile payment services, retirement funds, investment, home banking, loans, mortgage, mutual funds, etc.

-This category is for marketing efforts from businesses targeting other businesses.
-Business-to-business efforts for any type of product or service, from any marketplace segment, are eligible to enter.
+For marketing efforts from businesses targeting other businesses.
+Includes B2B efforts for any type of product or service, from any marketplace segment.

 This category honors efforts that successfully communicate to teens or young adults.
 The entry should be written in a way that identifies how the case was created and specifically directed to this audience, and how it succeeded.Identify any elements in the creative work or strategy that are specifically directed to the youth market and any relevant dynamics and/or nuances, trends, values, linguistic characteristics, and their significance with respect to your submission.
 Note: Judges may not be familiar with this particular youth audience, so showcase details that may be missed.